Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 30N and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.54 degrees Kelvin in August 2025, versus 1.66 in the previous month.
+In both land and oceanic locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.54 degrees Kelvin in August 2025, compared to 1.66 in July.

 History.
-Have a look at some simple statistics calculated on the entire sample: the anomaly reached its minimum of -2.33 degrees Kelvin in January 1862; it attained a maximum of 1.88 in October 2023; it had an average value of -0.19.
+Check out some descriptive statistics we computed on the whole sample: the anomaly reached a minimum of -2.33 degrees Kelvin in January 1862; it reached its highest level of 1.88 in October 2023; it was equal on average to -0.19.

 Latest values